Kosoian v Société de transport de Montréal

-Kosoian v Société de transport de Montréal, 2019 SCC 59 (colloquially referred to as The Escalator Handrail Case) is a decision of the Supreme Court of Canada on the public law immunity of police officers and public bodies.
-The Court unanimously held that police officers who enforced non-existent laws did not enjoy civil or criminal immunity over their actions.
+Kosoian v Société de transport de Montréal, 2019 SCC 59 is a decision of the Supreme Court of Canada on the public law immunity of police officers and public bodies.
+The Court unanimously held that police officers who enforced non-existent laws did not enjoy civil or criminal immunity for their actions.

 The case arose when a woman refused to comply with a pictogram directing her to hold the handrail of an escalator.
-She was ordered to comply by an officer who believed, and had been taught, (wrongly) that the pictogram represented a by-law.
+She was ordered to comply by an officer who believed, and had been taught, wrongly, that the pictogram represented a by-law.
 After she refused multiple demands, the officer arrested her.